 Organization & Strategic Planning

-The recreation commission is funded by the Newton County Board of Commissioners, The operating budget is set in June of each year and implemented in July.
+The recreation department is funded by the Newton County Board of Commissioners, The operating budget is set in June of each year and implemented in July.
 Capital improvements are budgeted as needed.

 A Five Year Comprehensive Master Plan was implemented in 2005.
 All available information and input from the city and county governments and interested citizens were directed toward future recreation growth, needs and goals.

 This study found the primary activities the county needed to address were: